complextissue/pytximport/README.md

 - `-ow`: Provide this flag to overwrite an existing file at the output path.
 - `--help`: Display all configuration options.

-## Development status

-`pytximport` is still in development and has not yet reached version 1.0.0 in the [SemVer](https://semver.org/) versioning scheme.
-While it should work for almost all use cases and we regularly compare outputs against the R implementation, breaking changes between minor versions may occur.
-If you encounter any problems, please open a GitHub issue.
-If you are a Python developer, we welcome pull requests implementing missing features, adding more extensive unit tests and bug fixes.

 ## Motivation

 The `tximport` package has become a main stay in the bulk RNA sequencing community and has been used in hundreds of scientific publications.
 However, its accessibility has remained limited since it requires the R programming language and cannot be used from within Python scripts or the command line.
 Other tools of the bulk RNA sequencing analysis stack, like `DESeq2` (in the form of `PyDESeq2`), `decoupler`, `liana` and others all have Python versions.
 Additionally, pseudoalignment tools like `salmon` and `kallisto` can be installed via `conda` and can be used from the command line.